I could easily claim that is the Virgo in me, but I will be honest, I do love personality types tests.

 I personally got hooked on learning about different personality types to gain a better understanding of myself and also my friends and family and learn how we could all best interact – again, blaming my strong Virgo traits.

-Myers-Briggs – the golden star
+Myers-Briggs – the renowned personality type test

 One of the oldest personality tests available, Myers-Briggs is a classic, dating back to the 1940s and inspired by Jung’s personality theory.
 The Myers-Briggs test separates people into 16 categories of personalities, providing insights into general strengths and weaknesses, desires and ambitions, communication styles, how people perceive you, and how you see the world.